ojamestitus/Musical-Genres-Data-Exploration-Project/README.md

 | playlist\_genre | rap-r\&b   |          0 |  \-23436 |  \-26594 |   \-20277 |       0.000 |
 | playlist\_genre | rock-r\&b  |          0 |    10977 |     7697 |     14257 |       0.000 |
 | playlist\_genre | rock-rap   |          0 |    34413 |    31176 |     37649 |       0.000 |

-When analyzing the duration of track across the genres we found from the Tukey test that pop, latin, and rap have similar durations to each other, but the other genres are all different.

 ### Tukey Test for Popularity